polterguy/magic/backend/files/misc/common-startup-files/default.md

 Arguments:

 * database - Mandatory argument being name of database.
-Notice, database must not exist from before
+Notice, database must not exist from before, and database name **SHOULD NOT** contain file suffix (.db), but only the name such as for instance 'crm' or 'erp'.

 ### Get database schema (DDL)